Do you have an illness or disability that means you need extra help at home? If so, you might be able to get a benefit called Attendance Allowance.

 You can claim Attendance Allowance if you meet all the following criteria:

-- are 65 or over (if you’re under 65, you may be eligible for Personal Independence Payment instead)
+- are over State Pension age (if you haven't reached it, you may be eligible for Personal Independence Payment instead)

 - could benefit from help with personal care, such as getting washed or dressed, or supervision to keep you safe during the day or night